benjaminingreens/site/content.md

 ## Tuesday 26th August 2025

 **4:45**
 Things seem to have settled down a bit.
-Asa's heart rate seems to have steadied.
+Asa's heart rate appears to have steadied.
 Just waiting for labour to pick up again

 **4:00**
 Midwife not too happy with Asa's heart rate.
 Keeping an eye on it and getting a doctor to have a look